This page may contain affiliate links, see our disclaimer here.

 The restaurant is run by the local Monastery - the Toplou Monastery - and has modernised to include Creative Cretan Cuisine.
 What a view and what a treat to eat local food here in paradise.
-And try the local wines made at the monstery.
+And try the local wines made at the monastery.

 The Vai Palm Beach Creative Restaurant and Seaside Cafe are open from April to October.

-Vai Crete - there is no accommoation directly on or near this beach.
+Vai Crete - there is no accommodation directly on or near this beach.
 The nearest village is Palaikastro and the nearest town is Sitia.

 House Margot - in Palaikastro - a good budget option.
 A family-run small hotel serving delicious breakfasts.
 7 km from Vai Beach.

 Grandes Apartments are just opposite the beach at Kouremenos.
 Known for its water sports, there is Chiona Beach nearby and a few holiday homes and tavernas spread out, find the ancient site of Roussolakos behind the beach.

 Jasmine House just outside the town of Sitia is perfect for a family, this holiday home is cozy and private.
 For 4 guests in 2 bedrooms with 1 bathroom.
 Best to visit with a car, this house is located in Agia Fotia, 7 km from Sitia town and 19 km from Vai Beach.